Terdthai Cricket Ground

-It also hosted the 2020 ACC Eastern Region T20 qualifier between Thailand, Hong Kong, Malaysia, Nepal and Singapore.
+The TCG also hosted the 2020 ACC Eastern Region T20 qualifier featuring Thailand, Hong Kong, Malaysia, Nepal and Singapore.
 It was the first time that an official Twenty20 International (T20I) men's tournament was played in Thailand.

+List of International centuries

+T20I centuries

+Three T20I centuries have been scored at the venue.

-List of Five Wicket Hauls
+List of Five-Wicket Hauls

 Twenty20 Internationals

+This table summarizes the list of five-wicket hauls taken at the venue.

+Women's One Day Internationals

-This table summarizes the list of five wicket hauls taken at the venue.
+This table summarizes the list of five-wicket hauls taken at the venue.